ahumairah02/Group-Project/README.md

 - Directions and opening hours integrated with maps.
 - Feature user reviews emphasizing quality and adherence to halal standards.

-c) **Prayer Space Locator**

-**Description**: A map-based tool to identify nearby mosques or designated prayer rooms.
-**Functionalities**:
-- Interactive map to locate mosques, prayer spaces, and even quiet public areas suitable for Salah.
-- Salah timing notifications adjusted to the user’s location.
-- Integration with a Qibla direction compass.

 ### ERD